JoePShoulak/kitt_arduino/README.md

 # KITT Arduino Example

 This example demonstrates a simple LVGL UI with button panels for the Arduino GIGA Display.
 The project now includes a basic audio player which loads an MP3 file from a USB flash drive.
+Make sure the **Arduino_USBHostMbed5** library is installed so the GIGA can read USB mass-storage devices.

 ## Preparing a USB drive